credativ/plutono/docs/sources/administration/configuration.md

 ### macOS

-By default, the configuration file is located at `/usr/local/etc/grafana/grafana.ini`.
-For a Grafana instance installed using Homebrew, edit the `grafana.ini` file directly.
+By default, the configuration file is located at `/usr/local/etc/plutono/plutono.ini`.
+For a Plutono instance installed using Homebrew, edit the `plutono.ini` file directly.
 Otherwise, add a configuration file named `custom.ini` to the `conf` folder to override any of the settings defined in `conf/defaults.ini`.

 ## Comments in .ini Files